Yazan-Egbaria/appleseeds-final-project/README.md

-🎓 Students Platform
+🎓 Teach Hub

 🌟 Overview

-The Students Platform is a non-profit initiative designed to foster collaboration and mutual assistance among students from various disciplines.
+The Teach Hub is a non-profit initiative designed to foster collaboration and mutual assistance among students from various disciplines.
 The platform aims to bridge the gap between Arab and Jewish communities in Israel by enabling students to exchange expertise, provide services, and connect meaningfully.

 ✨ Key Features